 The bill, H.B.
-No. 296, introduces a new section to the Government Code that restricts political subdivisions from using public funds for lobbying activities.
-Specifically, it prohibits these subdivisions from spending public funds to hire lobbyists or to pay nonprofit organizations that employ lobbyists for the purpose of lobbying members of the legislature.
-However, there are exceptions for associations that represent elected sheriffs or law enforcement officers, as well as provisions that allow political subdivision employees to provide information to legislators or advocate for legislation without requiring lobbyist registration.
-Additionally, if a political subdivision violates this restriction, taxpayers or residents can seek injunctive relief and recover attorney's fees if they prevail in such actions.
+No. 296, introduces a new section to the Government Code, specifically Section 556.0056, which restricts political subdivisions from using public funds for lobbying activities.
+Under this new provision, political subdivisions are prohibited from spending public funds to hire lobbyists or to pay nonprofit organizations that primarily represent political subdivisions if those organizations engage lobbyists.
+However, exceptions are made for associations representing elected sheriffs or law enforcement officers, as well as for certain activities where political subdivision employees can provide information to legislators or advocate for legislation without requiring lobbyist registration.

 Statutes affected: